-Proof : Direct application of Corollary 2.9 when the size tends towards infinity. $\Box$
+Proof: Direct application of Corollary 2.9 when the size tends towards infinity.

 We plot numerical evaluations of these results in Figure 4, together with experimental results.
-We also give in Table 2 the thresholds for specific values of the exponent and of the average degree.
+We also give in Table 2 the thresholds for specific values of the exponent and the average degree.

 Figure 4: Thresholds for random node failures.
-From left to right: Poisson, continuous power-law and discrete power-law networks.
 For technical details on our plots, on the computation of thresholds, and for discussions on the origins of differences between experiments and predictions, see Section 1.4.